 Note: At the end of the workshop day, you might be surprised to find that some of that has completely changed!

-Invaluable point of every workshop, helps all sides understand the real value proposition of the project and design the product to meet the expectations.
+Invaluable point of every workshop, helps all sides understand the real value proposition of the project, design the product to meet the expectations and finally define the product goals.
 This phase helps us decrease the risk of building products that don’t address the user’s needs.
 Remember that creating even perfect products with the wrong assumptions is a risky idea.

 – 80% of employees download the app.

-However, the real app-value corresponds to such objectives as:
+However, the real product-value corresponds to such objectives as: